Helping you grow closer to God

 What do you do when a circumstance or relationship in your life is so hard, so big, so overwhelming that it truly becomes impossible?
 You need a divine, supernatural intervention.
 In this new 5-part series from Chip Ingram, you’ll discover the steps to experiencing breakthrough and how to make breakthrough a normal part of your life.More from this series

+And did you notice?
+It’s not about how many services they have, or how many buildings they’re building.
+What is it?
+It’s His power.
 The world today doesn’t need to see more church buildings or more services, or our numbers increase, for that sake.
 They need to see the power of God in you, and in me, in our homes, in our work, in our neighborhood, unleashing the power that does good.
 That’s the Gospel.
-And that’s what He wants to teach ‘em.
+And that’s what He wants to teach them.

-Well, notice, He appoints the 12, and they come with Him.
-And then, chapter 4, He begins to do some teaching, which is always very important, so He teaches ‘em about the Kingdom.
-And then, after He teaches them about the Kingdom, He wants them to understand that they are agents to bring breakthrough in the lives of people.
+Well, notice, He appoints the Twelve, and they come with Him.
+And then, chapter 4, He begins to do some teaching, which is always very important, so He teaches them about the kingdom.
+And then, after He teaches them about the kingdom, He wants them to understand that they are agents to bring breakthrough in the lives of people.
+And we don’t have time to go into depth, but I encourage you to read it on your own.

 And did you notice what He said to her?
 “Daughter, your” – what? – “made you well”?
 “Your faith.”
 But she got to the point that George Müller talked about: I’m bankrupt.
 There’s nothing I can do.
 If this Jesus can’t help me, if I don’t get a breakthrough, there’s no hope.